David R. Jones

 Mr. Jones has led CSS since 1986.
 From 1983 to 1986, he served as Executive Director of the New York City Youth Bureau.
 Mr. Jones was Special Advisor to Mayor Koch from 1979 to 1983 with responsibilities in race relations, urban development, immigration reform, and education.

 A highly respected New York City leader on issues of urban poverty and economic advancement, Mr. Jones has served on transition committees for New York City Mayor Bill de Blasio, former Mayor Michael Bloomberg and New York State Attorney General Eric Schneiderman.
-He was also appointed as a member of the Moreland Commission.
-He is Chairman of the Board of the Nation Institute.
-Mr. Jones was recently appointed to a blue-ribbon commission advising the Mayor’s Office on structural changes to the NYC Health +Hospitals.
-He is also a member of the Advisory Council of the New York City Department of Health & Mental Hygiene and a board member of the Scherman Foundation, the Fiscal Policy Institute, and Center for Community Change.
+He also served as a member of the Moreland Commission.
+In June 2016, Mr. Jones was confirmed by the State Senate to fill a City seat on the Metropolitan Transportation Authority (MTA) after being nominated by Gov. Andrew Cuomo.
+He was appointed to a blue-ribbon commission advising the Mayor’s Office on structural changes to the NYC Health+Hospitals and is a member of the Advisory Council of the New York City Department of Health & Mental Hygiene.
+Mr. Jones is Chairman of the Board of the Nation Institute and a board member of the Scherman Foundation and Center for Community Change.

 From 1996 to 2000, Mr. Jones was Chairman of the Board of Carver Federal Savings Bank, the largest African-American managed bank in the nation.
 He served for 12 years on the board of trustees of Wesleyan University and is now a Trustee Emeritus.
 Mr. Jones also served on the board of the New York City Health and Hospitals Corporation and was Vice Chairman of the Primary Care Development Corporation, which finances health care programs and facilities in medically underserved communities.